Zadha7/ai-z-chatbot/README.md

       };
     }

-    function createWelcomeMessage() {
+    // A function to create a welcome message when the chat starts function createWelcomeMessage() {
         connectWebSocket("", true);
     }

+    // Event listeners
     sendButton.addEventListener("click", () => {
       if (!receiving && messageInput.value.trim() !== "") {
         const messageText = messageInput.value.trim();